Skip to content

 Ability to work autonomously and own features end-to-end on a small team

-Experience building fast, performant, and responsive applications
+Experience building fast, local-first, responsive applications (described accurately — LWW/offline, not just 'CRDT')

 Opinionated thinking about software design and willingness to make strong product decisions

-ATS Keywords for Linear
+What ATS Keywords Should You Use for a Linear Resume?

 Must Include